Yannick93qw/fhgr-msc-ux-world-happiness-dashboard/README.md

 - [Dash Bootstrap Components](https://dash-bootstrap-components.opensource.faculty.ai/)
 - [Pandas](https://github.com/pandas-dev/pandas)

-## :warning: Install required Packages :warning:
+## :warning: Install required Packages

 It is good practice to create a `virtual environment` first.
 In order to do that simply run